cowscrubber/HunanTV-Kodi-Addon/Readme.md

 - Hunan Vision
 - Golden Eagle Documentary

+The stream scraped by this addon is accessible for free in http://www.mgtv.com/live.

 This is only tested to work on Kodi 18.1 Leia.
+I do not know if this will work in other versions as of this writing.
 I am in no way warranting the reliability of this addon.

 This is based on "Simple example plugin for Kodi mediacenter" by Romanvm.